Skip to content

 Starting, Stopping, and Updating

-Service management is handled via Docker Compose commands executed in the respective project directories.
+Service management is handled via Docker Compose commands executed from the specific project directories.

 cd /root/docker-compose